Opening Hours: Monday - Saturday 9.30am - 5.00pm. Closed Sundays.

-We also offer guided tours, these are conducted by our experienced staff and show all aspects of willow growing and processing and basket-making.
-Guided tours take place twice a day at 11am and 2.30pm Monday - Friday and take approximately 1 hour.
+Guided tours lasting approximately one hour take place twice a day at 11am and 2.30pm Monday - Friday.
 There is no need to book in advance for these tours, just call into the shop and purchase a ticket.
 There are no guided tours on bank holidays.

 Price Adults £4.50 per person